James Q. Wilson: Political views

-Although as a young professor he "voted for John Kennedy, Lyndon Johnson and Hubert Humphrey and worked in the last's presidential campaign," Wilson was later recognized as a leading conservative scholar, as indicated by his advisory position to the American Enterprise Institute.
+Early in his career, Wilson was a liberal.
+Over time, his views shifted towards conservatism.
+As a young professor he "voted for John Kennedy, Lyndon Johnson and Hubert Humphrey and worked in the last's presidential campaign."
+Wilson was later recognized as a leading conservative scholar, as indicated by his advisory position to the American Enterprise Institute.

-Wilson was a staunch advocate for perseverance in the War on Drugs:
+Wilson was a staunch advocate for perseverance in the war on drugs:

 Even now, when the dangers of drug use are well understood, many educated people still discuss the drug problem in almost every way except the right way.
 They talk about the "costs" of drug use and the "socioeconomic factors" that shape that use.
 They rarely speak plainly—drug use is wrong because it's immoral and it is immoral because it enslaves the mind and destroys the soul.

 Wilson also pioneered the idea that public administration was increasingly replete with political calculations and concerns:

 This is because our constitutional structure and our traditions afford individuals manifold opportunities not only to bring their special interests to the attention of public officials but also — and this the important thing — to compel officials to bargain and to make compromises.
 The nature of the governmental system gives private interests such good opportunities to participate in the making of public decisions that there is virtually no sphere of 'administration' apart from politics.

 Wilson studied conflict between "amateur" and "professional" participants in politics, especially in the Democratic Party in the 1960s.
 He argued that professional politicians, parties, political machines and informal power structures were essential to the functioning of the government and its formal power structures.
 In 1962, he wrote that "If legal power is badly fragmented among many independent elective officials and widely decentralized among many levels of government, the need for informal methods of assembling power becomes great."

-Personality

-Wilson was described as being courteous and gentle in demeanor but also intellectually tough and firm with his opinions.
-As a former student of Wilson, former American Enterprise Institute President Christopher DeMuth said, "He was sociable, amiable, he loved the Red Sox.
-He kept up on the NCAA brackets.
-He knew all about all of those things.
-He was interested in music and cooking and food, he was very companionable.
-But... he was intellectually tough as nails and he would be very agreeable in explaining to you that your intuitions about something actually weren't correct."

-Personal Life
+Personal life

-James Quinn Wilson was born in Denver, Colorado, but grew up mostly in Long Beach, Calif.
-His father, Claude Wilson, worked as a salesman.
-His mother, Marie, was a stay-at-home mom.

-He served in the US Navy during the Korean War, but was not in combat.